NYCJacob/UdacityFlashCards/README.md

 **Issues**
 - Delete deck throws error as app tries to render deleted deck
-- App hangs on submission of quiz item
-- Both of the above work, ie deck is deleted and quiz item is added, when app refreshed.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).